NazihZaz/Introduction-to-Python/README.md

 # python-challenge

-This repository contains my solution for the Python Homwork Assignment: Py Me Up, Charlie.
+This repository contains my solution of the Python Homwork Assignment: Py Me Up, Charlie.
 I created 2 Python scripts: PyBank and PyPoll.

 PyBank Python script analyses the financial records of a company using a set of financial data called budget_data.csv, calculates the elements listed below and print them into the Analysis.txt file.
 The dataset is composed of two columns: Date and Profit/Losses.